 Regular cleaning and polishing of your Honda helps to keep it "new" looking.
-This section gives you hints on how to clean your car and preserve its appearance: the paint, brightwork, wheels and interior.
+This section gives you hints on how to clean your vehicle and preserve its appearance: the paint, brightwork, wheels, and interior.
 Also included are several things you can do to help prevent corrosion.
+Exterior Care210Washing210Waxing211Aluminum Wheels212Paint Touch-up212Interior Care213Carpeting213Floor Mats213Fabric214Vinyl214Leather214Seat Belts214Windows215Air Fresheners215Body Repairs217 -- ---